Chiquihuitlán Mazatec

-Chiquihuitlán is the most divergent variety of Mazatec, 47% intelligible with Huautla, the prestige variety, and even less intelligible with other Mazatecan languages.
+Chiquihuitlán (endonym: nne nangui ngaxni [nẽ nãŋgi ŋgaʃnĩ]) is the most divergent variety of Mazatec, 47% intelligible with Huautla, the prestige variety, and even less intelligible with other Mazatecan languages.
+It's centered around the municipality of Chiquihuitlán de Benito Juárez, Oaxaca.
+In 2010, 1,502 total speakers were identified.
+In 2020, Chiquihuitlán de Benito Juárez had a population of 2,179, of which 1,042 were Mazatec speakers.
+Chiquihuitlán is spoken in an area that overlaps with Mixtec and Cuicatec speakers.

 Background

 Chiquihuitlán Mazatec is an endangered language with only around 1,500 native speakers today.
 This language is native to the Northern part of Oaxaca, Mexico.
 It is also part of the Oto-Manguean languages, a family of languages native to the Americas.

+Orthography

+Chiquihuitlán uses the same alphabet as Spanish, with some differences: